What Should I Tell My Executor During My Lifetime? PART ONE

 If you have any unusual or major debts aside from regular household expenses, it helps to share this information with your executor, or add this to your financial inventory.
 Your executor should know about major unpaid income tax liabilities, outstanding student loans, as well as pending or potential lawsuits.

-Disclaimer: We recommend that you receive ongoing legal advice from an elder law attorney before attempting to navigate the Medicaid application process.
-If you have questions or wish to secure our services, please contact us.
+Disclaimer: We recommend that you receive ongoing legal advice from an estate attorney before attempting to administer a trust or an estate.
+If you wish to secure our services to provide guidance and representation in connection with a trust or an estate administration, please contact us.

 Still unsure, need more direction?